-The main feature of this model is that the two wheels of the same axle undergo the same apparent slip angle α_i , and hence can be replaced by a sort of equivalent wheel, like in Fig. 6.20.
+The main feature of this model is that the two wheels of the same axle undergo the same apparent slip angle α_i , and hence can be replaced by a sort of equivalent wheel, like in Fig. 7.20.
 However, that does not imply that the real slip angles of the two wheels of the same axle are the same.
 Neither are the camber angles, the roll steer angles, the vertical loads.
 Therefore, the single track model is not really single track!
 It retains many of the features of the double track model.

-In other words, it is not necessary to assume that the center of mass of the vehicle is at road level [9, p.
+It is not necessary to assume that the center of mass G of the vehicle is at road level [11, p.
 170], neither that the lateral forces of the left and right tires to be equal to each other [1, p.
 53].
 Actually, both assumptions would be strikingly false in any car.

-Assuming the total mass to be concentrated at G, as if the vehicle were like a point mass, is another unrealistic, and unnecessary, assumption [15, p.
-223].
+Assuming the total mass to be concentrated at G, as if the vehicle were like a point mass [18, p.
+223], is another unrealistic, and unnecessary, assumption.

-6.5.5 Dynamical Equations of the Single Track Model
+7.5.5 Dynamical Equations of the Single Track Model